 Before you buy even one notebook, estimate how much you can afford to spend overall and what the costs are likely to be.
 Don't leave anything out!
 It's better to know ahead of time if things will be tight.

 Here's what your budget might looks like (costs shown below are for illustrative purposes only):

 Before you buy even one notebook, estimate how much you can afford to spend overall and what the costs are likely to be.
 Don't leave anything out!
 It's better to know ahead of time if things will be tight.
 (Keep reading for a bunch of creative ways to handle a shortage.)

 Give some thought to what you'll do with any extra money in the budget.
 Will the kids get something special from their mile-long wishlists?
 Or will the surplus be added back into the household budget?

 How realistic is your budget?
-Try our back-to-school calculator to find out!
+Try our Back-to-School calculator to find out.